Central Okanagan Planning Study

 - Learn more about the Central Okanagan reports and network upgrades

-See Community Engagement for detailed information about the ongoing dialogue with local governments, Indigenous communities, stakeholders and the public, as well as study results to date.
+See Community Engagement for detailed information about the dialogue with local governments, Indigenous communities, stakeholders and the public, as well as study results to date.